SyedAffan10/Automated-Online-Attendance-Using-RPA/README.md

 # Automated-Attendance-Using-RPA

-User is able to Mark himself automatically as present in their University Website.
+<h4>- Automation using Selenium</h4>
-User don’t need to Login the Student Portal, don’t need to find their course, scroll through the weeks or click on the day and dates.
+<h4>- User is able to Mark himself automatically as present in their University Website.</h4>

-# It Needs Chromium Driver to Run
+<h4>- User don’t need to Login the Student Portal, don’t need to find their course, scroll through the weeks or click on the day and dates.</h4>